appwrite/demos-for-functions/swift/storage-cleaner/README.md

 ```

 * Navigate to the Overview Tab of your Cloud Function > Deploy Tag
-* Input the command that will run your function (in this case `swift main.swift`) as your entrypoint command
+* Input the command that will run your function (in this case `./StorageCleaner`) as your entrypoint command
 * Upload your tarfile
 * Click 'Activate'